-1 Area Name: Citywide
+1 Area Name: Charleston-Kanawha County Consortium

-Area Type: Local Target area
+Area Type: Countywide HOME Consortium

-Other Target Area Description: -
+Other Target Area Description: Countywide HOME Consortium

-HUD Approval Date: -
+HUD Approval Date:

-% of Low/ Mod: -
+% of Low/ Mod:

-Revital Type: Comprehensive
+Revital Type:

-Other Revital Description: -
+Other Revital Description:

-Identify the neighborhood boundaries for this target area. -
+Identify the neighborhood boundaries for this target area.

-Include specific housing and commercial characteristics of this target area. -
+Include specific housing and commercial characteristics of this target area.

-How did your consultation and citizen participation process help you to identify this neighborhood as a target area? -
+How did your consultation and citizen participation process help you to identify this neighborhood as a target area?

-Identify the needs in this target area. -
+Identify the needs in this target area.

-What are the opportunities for improvement in this target area? -
+What are the opportunities for improvement in this target area?

-Are there barriers to improvement in this target area? -
+Are there barriers to improvement in this target area?

 2 Area Name: Citywide

-Area Type: Local Target area

-Other Target Area Description: -

-HUD Approval Date: -

-% of Low/ Mod: -

-Revital Type: Comprehensive

-Other Revital Description: -

-Identify the neighborhood boundaries for this target area. -

-Include specific housing and commercial characteristics of this target area. -

-How did your consultation and citizen participation process help you to identify this neighborhood as a target area? -

-Identify the needs in this target area. -

-What are the opportunities for improvement in this target area? -

-Are there barriers to improvement in this target area? -

-3 Area Name: Downtown

-Area Type: Local Target area
+Area Type: Citywide

-Other Target Area Description: -
+Other Target Area Description: Citywide

 HUD Approval Date:

-% of Low/ Mod: -
+% of Low/ Mod:

-Revital Type: Commercial
+Revital Type:

-Other Revital Description: -
+Other Revital Description:

-Identify the neighborhood boundaries for this target area. -
+Identify the neighborhood boundaries for this target area.

-Include specific housing and commercial characteristics of this target area. -
+Include specific housing and commercial characteristics of this target area.

-How did your consultation and citizen participation process help you to identify this neighborhood as a target area? -

-Identify the needs in this target area. -

-What are the opportunities for improvement in this target area? -

-Are there barriers to improvement in this target area? -

-4 Area Name: West Side

-Area Type: Local Target area

-Other Target Area Description: -

-HUD Approval Date: -

-% of Low/ Mod: -

-Revital Type: Residential

-Other Revital Description: -

-Identify the neighborhood boundaries for this target area. -
+How did your consultation and citizen participation process help you to identify this neighborhood as a target area?
+Identify the needs in this target area.
+What are the opportunities for improvement in this target area?
+Are there barriers to improvement in this target area?
+3 Area Name: Low/mod areas Area Type: Low and Moderate Income areas Other Target Area Description: Low and Moderate Income areas HUD Approval Date: % of Low/ Mod: Revital Type: Other Revital Description: Identify the neighborhood boundaries for this target area.
+Include specific housing and commercial characteristics of this target area.
+How did your consultation and citizen participation process help you to identify this neighborhood as a target area?
+Identify the needs in this target area.
+What are the opportunities for improvement in this target area?
+Are there barriers to improvement in this target area?